the batching problem

 iteration-level scheduling

-continuous batching is also called iteration-level scheduling or in-flight batching. the idea, popularized by Orca, is simple:
+continuous batching is also called iteration-level scheduling or in-flight batching. the idea, popularized by Orca, is simple: after every forward pass, remove finished requests and immediately admit new requests into freed slots.

 the core loop becomes: